maximikos/RectangularChoice/README.md

 To explore the model, start with the [c>i](./notebooks/SU-RCOT_c+i-.ipynb) notebook, as this is the most detailed one.
 The two other notebooks are kept shorter while still highlighting basic properties of the model.

+Please note that the anonymised version of the repository may not display all text correctly (e.g. cutting off lines).
+In that case, downloading the material directly allows to view and interact with it appropriately.

 ## Reproducibility
 While the included Jupyter notebooks in html format already show the output, one may easily reproduce this output and/ or modify the files.
 This can be done in various settings.
 At time of writing, a convenient choice is to install Julia, VS Code, and the respective Julia extension as per [here](https://www.julia-vscode.org/docs/dev/gettingstarted/); moreover, the [Jupyter extension](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) for VS Code must be installed.
 As described in ``Manifest.toml``, Julia version 1.9.0 was used in this project.